Create your first bot with Composer

 Add bot functionality

-The bot created from the Empty bot template contains an unknown intent trigger.
-This acts as a fallback whenever your bot doesn't know how to respond.
+The bot created from the Empty bot template contains an unknown intent trigger, which acts as a fallback whenever your bot doesn't know how to respond.
 When your bot doesn't recognize the intent of user input, it will send a response letting the user know.
-To add an unknown intent trigger, do the following:

 - A dialog called Menu that displays a text message with menu items.

 - A trigger for the Menu dialog.
-This makes it possible for your bot to recognize the intent, and connects the menu dialog above.
+The trigger makes it possible for your bot to recognize the intent and connect to the menu dialog.